jeremy39c/peanut-butter-recipes-analysis/README.md

 ### Missingness Dependency

-PRESENT, INTERPRET MISSINGNESS PERMUTATION TESTS' RESULTS WITH RESPECT TO DATA, QUESTION; EMBED PLOT RELATED TO MISSINGNESS EXPLORATION (distribution of one column when another is missing/not missing, empirical distribution of test statistic used in permutation tests + observed statistic)

 One column that can be evaluated in regards to its missingness is the description column, which contains the description of the recipe being reviewed.
 To identify whether the data is MCAR or MAR when conditioned on